hazm8/MMM-YouDied/README.md

 # MMM-YouDied

+Under development:
-MagicMirror2 module that adds the darksouls,
+MagicMirror2 module that adds the darksouls "You Died" png and sound.